synopse/mORMot2/src/app/README.md

 ## Folder Content

-This folder holds the (Micro)Services/Daemons and Application high-level features of the *mORMot* Open Source framework, version 2.
+This folder holds the (Micro)Services/Daemons and Applications related features of the *mORMot* Open Source framework, version 2.

 ## (Micro)Services and Daemons